 by Anusha F.

 Dr. Wang, accompanied by OSSM students, was invited by Science Museum Oklahoma for the unveiling of ‘Finity,’ a reflective geometric sculpture created by artist Tom Shannon.
-The sculpture was created in memory of philanthropist John Kilpatrick.
+The sculpture was created in memory of philanthropist John Kirkpatrick.

 When asked the inspiration behind the geometric construction, Shannon said, “It’s a sculpture made of shapes that have existed throughout eternity, and that’s what makes it special.”